SteveProkovas/Robotic_Arm_Simulation/README.md

 - **Sensor Integration and Perception:** Integrate simulated sensors to enable perception capabilities for object detection, localization, and environment sensing.
 - **Autonomous Task Execution and Planning:** Develop and test autonomous task execution capabilities to enable the robotic arm to perform complex tasks without human intervention.

+## Project Architecture

+Provide an overview of the project's architecture, including the software components, modules, and their interactions.
+Include diagrams or visual representations if possible.

-## Getting Started
+## Installation

-To get started with the project, follow these steps:

-1. Clone the repository to your local machine.
-2. Install the required dependencies for running the simulation environment.
-3. Follow the setup instructions provided in the project documentation.
-4. Explore the simulation objectives and contribute to the project by addressing specific tasks or objectives.
+Include detailed instructions on how to install and set up the simulation environment, including any dependencies, libraries, or software requirements.

 ## Usage

 Provide usage examples and code snippets demonstrating how to use the simulation environment and interact with the robotic arm.
+Include instructions for running simulations and visualizing results.

+## API Documentation

+If applicable, provide documentation for the simulation API, including descriptions of available functions, parameters, and usage examples.

+## Deployment

+Include instructions for deploying the simulation environment in different environments, such as local development, cloud platforms, or containerized environments.

-## Simulation Environment Setup
+## Testing

-Include detailed instructions on setting up the simulation environment, installing dependencies, and configuring the system for simulation.
+Describe the testing strategies and methodologies used in the project, including unit tests, integration tests, and system tests.
+Provide instructions for running tests and interpreting test results.

 ## Contributing